CJDawson609/git-lab/README.md

     * Create a new repository
       * Name your repository `git-lab-2`
       * Select `Public`
-      * Check `Initialize this repository with a README`
+      * Check `Add a README`
-      * click on `Add .gitignore: None` button and select `C++`
+      * Click on `Add .gitignore: None` button and select `C++`
       * Click `Create repository` button

-    * click on the clone button and copy the link
+    * Click on the `<> Code` button and copy the link
-    * Open a terminal window and go to your 2400 directory and clone the repository.
+    * Open a terminal window, if it's not opened already, and go to your 2400 directory and clone the repository.
 You will normally do this for most homework projects.
         ```console
         cd ~/2400
         git clone <link you copied above>